Code-Institute-Submissions/the-shamans-cat/README.md

 - The text for the Chakra section comes from [Munay-Ki website](http://munay-ki.org/chakras-anatomy-of-the-soul/)
 - The Shaman's Mesa text comes from [The Four Winds blog](https://thefourwinds.com/blog/shamanism/what-is-a-shamans-mesa/)
 - Text for Illumination was taken from [Alberto Villoldo's website](http://albertovilloldophd.com/chakra-cleansing-removing-toxic-emotions/)
-- text for Exraction was taken from [Alberto Villoldo's website](https://thefourwinds.com/blog/shamanism/extraction-part-●-hardened-energies/)
+- text for Extraction was taken from [Alberto Villoldo's website](https://thefourwinds.com/blog/shamanism/extraction-part-●-hardened-energies/)
 - Text for Ancestral healing taken from [Shamanic Vision website](https://shamanic-vision.net/2019/07/28/ancestoral-healing/)
 - Text for Cord Cutting taken from [Delicia Burnell](http://www.deliciaburnell.co.uk/shamanic-healing/)
 - Text for the Despacho taken from [The Four Winds](https://thefourwinds.com/blog/shamanism/what-is-a-despacho/)